tian-yuyang/EventGA/README.md

 }
 ```

-Specify the start time and end time also the LLM.
+Specify the start time and end time also the LLM model.

 ## Map file